 - Makes personalized and meaningful learning possible, and learning as an experience.
 Students progress by being guided by their reality and interests, characteristics, motivation, and achievements.

-- It’s geared toward learning standards, i.e. the knowledge, skills, and abilities that correspond to each subject according to grade level.
+- Is geared toward learning standards, i.e. the knowledge, skills, and abilities that correspond to each subject according to grade level.

-- It focuses on mastery, known as mastery learning.
+- Focuses on mastery, known as mastery learning.
 The use of digital media allows you to obtain all the evidence needed for learning analytics.

 - It attaches great importance to interpersonal relationships.
 Teachers guide, the student body is the protagonist, and it creates a collaborative space that is a genuine learning community.